HOME ABOUT US PROGRAMME THE DONKEY GALLERY LOCAL RAILWAYS LINKS

 Metropolitan No. 1 alongside ex LT Water Tower

 A study of Met No. 1 alongside the ex London Transport water tower (based at Watford until 1971).
 As well as being a stalwart of the BRC's fleet since returning to steam in the 1980s, Met No. 1 has visited several preserved lines and returned to LT metals for several of the Steam on the Met events in the 1990s.
+Photos of these events can be seen on our Metropolitan & Great Central Joint Line page.

 Photo by Tim Edmonds